zhanghaicang/carbonmatrix_public/README.md

 ## Notes
-Please visit our new repository at <https://github.com/CarbonMatrixLab/AbX for AbX>.
+Please visit our new repository at <https://github.com/CarbonMatrixLab/AbX> for AbX.
 This repository will continue to host the code for CarbonDesign.

 ## CarbonMatrix Team